polyvision/EasyRaceLapTimer/README.md

 * export race events to PDF
 * standard practice/ time trial mode
 * competition mode for racing events with time penalties (satellites needed)
+* automatic restarting of a race session after a specified idle time
 * and much more comming soon

 **Important notices**